lablup/raftify/DEVELOPMENT.md

 You can build the Raftify source code on macOS, Windows, and Linux.

-Use this command to clone the repository,
+Use following command to clone this repository,

 ```
 ❯ git clone --recursive https://github.com/lablup/raftify.git